fac-17/ABCD-week1/README.md

 - Team -> our profiles + links to our linkedIn / GitHub / Codewars accounts
 - Contact -> contact form

+**Has to be improve :**
+-  Mobile accessibility
+- CSS hierarchie (too many id...)
+- Color contrast for people visually impaired
+- Make it more interactive

 ## USER STORY
 **As a client looking to hire a team of developers**